List of political parties in Italy: History

+1890s–1940s

 The first modern political party in Italy was the Italian Socialist Party, established in 1892.
-Until then, the main political groupings of the country, the Historical Right and the Historical Left, were not classifiable as parties, but as simple groups of notables, each with their own electoral fiefdom, that joined together according to their own ideas.
-From time to time, in the context of the Historical Far Left, other parties emerged: the Italian Republican Party, established in 1895, and the Italian Radical Party, established in 1904.
+Until then, the main political groupings of the country, the Historical Right and the Historical Left, were not classifiable as parties but represented simple groups of notables, each with their own electoral fiefdom, that joined together according to their own ideas.
+From time to time, in the context of the Historical Far Left, other parties emerged: the Italian Republican Party, established in 1895; and the Italian Radical Party, established in 1904.

 The Italian Socialist Party envisaged itself as a mass party, a form of party that would dominate throughout the 20th century.
 It was followed a few years later by the Italian People's Party, established in 1919.
-Both parties achieved electoral success until the advent of fascism, contributing decisively to the loss of strength and authority of the old liberal ruling class, which had not been able to structure itself into a proper party: the Liberals' grouping, launched in 1913, was not a coherent one and the Italian Liberal Party, formed in 1922, came too late.
+Both parties achieved electoral success until the advent of Italian fascism, contributing decisively to the loss of strength and authority of the old liberal ruling class, which had not been able to structure itself into a proper party: the Liberals' grouping, launched in 1913, was not a coherent one and the Italian Liberal Party, formed in 1922, came too late.
 The beginning of 1921 saw the foundation of the Communist Party of Italy, born from a split of the Italian Socialist Party.
-Also in 1921, Benito Mussolini gave birth to the National Fascist Party, and the next year, through the March on Rome, he was appointed Prime Minister.
-In 1926, through the so-called leggi fascistissime (lit. 'very fascist laws'), all parties were dissolved except the National Fascist Party, which thus remained the only legal party in the Kingdom of Italy until the fall of the regime in July 1943.
-Meanwhile, following the dissolution of the Comintern in May 1943, the Communist Party of Italy was rebranded Italian Communist Party.
-The following September, six anti-fascist parties – the Christian Democracy, the Italian Socialist Party, the Italian Communist Party, the Italian Liberal Party, the Action Party and the Labour Democratic Party — formed the joint National Liberation Committee, which gained official recognition as the representative of the Italian resistance movement (the Committee recognised the monarchy, thus the Italian Republican Party stayed out because of its full loyalty to republican principles).
-The parties of the Committee then formed, in various combinations, the governments of Italy from the liberation of Rome in 1944 until 1947, when the Socialists and the Communists were ejected.
+Also in 1921, Benito Mussolini gave birth to the National Fascist Party, and the next year, through the March on Rome, he was appointed Prime Minister of Italy.
+In 1926, through the leggi fascistissime (lit. 'very fascist laws'), all parties were dissolved except the National Fascist Party, which thus remained the only legal party in the Kingdom of Italy until the fall of the fascist regime in Italy in July 1943.

+Following the dissolution of the Communist International in May 1943, the Communist Party of Italy was rebranded Italian Communist Party.
+In September 1943, six anti-fascist parties (the Christian Democracy, the Italian Socialist Party, the Italian Communist Party, the Italian Liberal Party, the Action Party, and the Labour Democratic Party) formed the joint National Liberation Committee, which gained official recognition as the representative of the Italian resistance movement (the National Liberation Committee recognised the Italian monarchs, thus the Italian Republican Party stayed out because of its full loyalty to republican principles).
+The parties then formed in various combinations the governments of Italy from the liberation of Rome in 1944 until 1947, when the Italian Communist Party and the Italian Socialist Party were ejected.